ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

    | `avid    ` | Proceed if requested feature/property can not be avoided  |
    | `prohibit` | Fail if requested feature/property can not be avoided     |

+Default preference levels and possible combinations of Transport Parameters and preference levels are specified in {{appendix-preferences}}.

 All properties of the Transport Parameters are collected in a TransportParameters object: